gastonoterom/ddd_crowdfunding/README.md

     # * commit the transaction
 ```

+I hope this covers the previous commented part of the repository implementation 😅.

 ## Command Query Responsibility Segregation (CQRS)

 CQRS is used to separate the read and write operations of the application.